Leveraging Technology in the Courtroom: Planning and Creating Winning Digital Trial Presentations

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide trial counsel with strategies for effectively using technology in the courtroom.
+This CLE course will provide trial counsel with strategies for effectively using technology in the courtroom.
 The panel will discuss how to create digital presentations that will capture and hold a jury’s attention, integrate technology into examinations and arguments, and leverage data from wearable devices, Google Maps and Street View, and other cutting edge technology.

 - Rules governing electronic presentation of evidence